-This figure is a measure of the percentage of long-term patients who have experienced a fall which caused serious injury.
-Falls can arise for a variety of reasons, but high rates of falls resulting in injuries may be an indication of lower levels of patient supervision.
+This indicates the percentage of long-term stay patients who experienced falls resulting in serious injury.
+Falls can happen for a variety of reasons, but high rates of major falls may be an indication of lower quality nursing care.

 Minimizes Urinary Tract Infections

 In Heritage Care and Rehabilitation Center, 3.28% of Patients had UTIs